 An Important Note About Temperature:

 While it's important that the resin isn't cold, it's also important that the resin room is warm enough too.
-For best results, the resin and the resin room should be at least room temperature (and ideally 75-85 degrees Fahrenheit or 24-30 degrees Celsius) and stay at that temperature for the first 24 hours of curing.
+For best results, the resin and the resin room should be at least room temperature (and ideally 75-85°F or 24-30°C) and stay at that temperature for the first 24 hours of curing.
 If the temperature drops, you could end up with surface imperfections in your resin cure.

 What Happens If Water Gets In Your Epoxy Resin?

-If water gets mixed in with your epoxy resin, it will cause the resin to become milky and it will cure with a cloudy appearance.
-To prevent this, always take the following precautions when warming resin in a water bath:
+If water gets mixed in with your epoxy resin, it will cause the resin to become milky and to cure with a cloudy appearance.
+To prevent this, take the following precautions when warming resin in a water bath:

 How Long Should Resin Sit In Warm Water For?